edurant/edurant.github.io/courses/cs421/lab5.md

 Enhance your program from last week to include animation.

+*Numerous links to Qt documentation pages that are no longer hosted at TrollTech have been removed.*

 ## Required

 * Create an animation in which two or more Lego blocks move into their places in a model.
 Each block must move independently.
 * Control the frame rate using either an easily updated compile-time constant or a UI.
-* Use double-buffering (automatic, by default, when deriving from <a href="http://doc.trolltech.com/qglwidget.html">QGLWidget</a>).
+* Use double-buffering (automatic, by default, when deriving from QGLWidget).
-* Start the timing chain by using <a href="http://doc.trolltech.com/qtimer.html">QTimer</a>::singleShot from to register your timer function.
+* Start the timing chain by using QTimer::singleShot from to register your timer function.
 This should be done from an override of the virtual polish function in your class derived from QGLWidget.
 * Your timer function should update the simulation time, trigger an update